cboxdoerfer/fsearch/README.md

 https://github.com/cboxdoerfer/fsearch/wiki/Build-instructions

 ## Why yet another search utility?
-Easy one, performance.
+Performance.
 On Windows I really like to use Everything Search Engine.
 It provides instant results as you type for all your files and lots of useful features (regex, filters, bookmarks, ...).
 On Linux however I couldn't find anything that's even remotely as fast and powerful.

 Before I started working on FSearch I took a look at all the existing solutions I found (MATE Search Tool (formerly GNOME Search Tool), Recoll, Krusader (locate based search), SpaceFM File Search, Nautilus, ANGRYsearch, Catfish, ...) to find out whether it makes sense to improve those, instead of building a completely new application.
 But unfortunately none of those met my requirements:
 - standalone application (not part of a file manager)